gopasspw/gopass/docs/backends.md

 This is a no-op backend used for testing.

+**WARNING**: Do not use unless you know what you are doing.

 ### openpgp pure-Go (openpgp)

-We're planning to implement a pure-Go GPG backend based on the [openpgp package](https://godoc.org/golang.org/x/crypto/openpgp), but unfortunately this packaged doesn't support recent versions of GPG.
+We started to implement a pure-Go GPG backend based on the [openpgp package](https://godoc.org/golang.org/x/crypto/openpgp), but unfortunately this package doesn't support recent versions of GPG.
-If the openpgp package or a proper fork gains support for recent GPG versions we'll try to move to this yet-to-be-written backend as the default backend.
+If the openpgp package or a proper fork gains support for recent GPG versions we'll try to move to this backend as the default backend.

 ### NaCl-based custom crypto backend (xc)

 We implemented a pure-Go backend using a custom message format based on the excellent [NaCl library](https://nacl.cr.yp.to/) [packages](https://godoc.org/golang.org/x/crypto/nacl).
-The advantage of this backend that it's properly integrated into gopass, has a stable API, stable error handling and only the feature we absolutely need.
+The advantage of this backend that it's properly integrated into gopass, has a stable API, stable error handling and only the features we absolutely need.
 This makes it very easy to setup, use and support.
 The big drawback is that it didn't receive any of the scrunity and peer review that GPG got.
 And since it's very easy to make dangerous mistakes when dealing with cryptography - even when it's only